Akella17/Deep-Bayesian-Quadrature-Policy-Optimization/README.md

 ![Bayesian Quadrature for Policy Gradient](/imgs/BQforPG.png)

 **Bayesian quadrature** is an approach from probabilistic numerics for approximating a numerical integration.
-When estimating the policy gradient integral, replacing standard Monte-Carlo estimation with Bayesian quadrature provides (i) more accurate gradient estimates with a significantly lower variance, (ii) a consistent improvement in the sample complexity and average return for several policy gradient algorithms, and, (iii) a methodological way to quantify the uncertainty in gradient estimation.
+When estimating the policy gradient integral, replacing standard Monte-Carlo estimation with Bayesian quadrature provides
+1. more accurate gradient estimates with a significantly lower variance
+2. a consistent improvement in the sample complexity and average return for several policy gradient algorithms
+3. a methodological way to quantify the uncertainty in gradient estimation.

 This repository provides a computationally efficient high-dimensional generalization implementation of BQ for estimating the **policy gradient integral** (gradient vector) and the **estimation uncertainty** (gradient covariance matrix).
 Provides a **modular implementation** of several policy gradient methods, currently supporting three policy gradient estimators and three policy gradient algorithms (9 combinations in total):